robin-rpr/calos/doc/clearly-image.rst

 A small number of :code:`rsync(1)` features are actively disallowed:

   1. :code:`rsync:` and :code:`ssh:` transports are an error.
-Charliecloud
+Clearly
      needs access to the entire input to compute cache hit or miss, and these transports make that impossible.
 It is possible these will become available in the future (please let us know if that is your use case!).